Is there a story you would like to tell through film but don’t know where to start?

 9am – 11am: Directing with Roseanne Liang (My Wedding and Other Secrets, Flat 3)

 Learn about the director’s role in the film and forming a strong vision for your story

 Participants are invited to pitch their short film idea to the group and a panel of industry mentors.
 One winner will be chosen to work with an experienced industry mentor on their short film script.
-You are welcome to pitch the short film idea you submitted before the workshop, or another idea.
-The pitch is to be kept to 5 minutes.
+The pitch is to be kept to 3 minutes.